The warts are caused by the human papillomavirus (HPV). It is spread during oral, genital, or anal sex with a partner who has the virus.

 - Laser treatment

-There is a vaccine for HPV.
-It is given over 6 months as a series of 3 injections to girls and boys.
-It is routinely given between the ages of 11-12 years old.
+There is a vaccine for the virus.
+It is given over 6 months as a series of 3 shots to girls and boys.
+It is routinely given between the ages of 11 to 12 years old.
 It may be given between the ages of 9 years to 26 years old.